frozenyak/Hegemonia/readme.txt

 	units
 		updated DH Full cross-grade costs
 		defensiveness for pre-1936 units not better
+		added reinforce cost/times

 	events
+		various tweaks
 		fix USA/MEX
 		redone post-war china
-		LIT less likely to help GEO vs LIT if at war with Russia LIT ai will also peace out with Union on Russian treaty if Union has not lost 10% national territory various tweaks
+		LIT less likely to help GEO vs Union if at war with Russia LIT ai will also peace out with Union on Russian treaty if Union has not lost 10% national territory new events to deal with League taking Greece
-		new events to join a GRE republic new events to deal with League taking Greece
+		CRE new events to join a GRE republic

 	tech
 		fix earliest CVE not obsoleted